gitlabhq/gitlabhq/doc/topics/autodevops/index.md

-Review apps are deployed using the [auto-deploy-app](https://gitlab.com/gitlab-org/charts/auto-deploy-app) chart with Helm.
+Review apps are deployed using the [auto-deploy-app](https://gitlab.com/gitlab-org/charts/auto-deploy-app) chart with Helm, which can be [customized](https://docs.gitlab.com/ee/topics/autodevops/index.html#custom-helm-chart).
 The app will be deployed into the [Kubernetes namespace](../../user/project/clusters/index.md#deployment-variables) for the environment.